-China, U.S. agree to roll back tariffs as part of trade deal: officials
+China, U.S. agree to roll back tariffs as part of trade deal -officials

 Trump has used tariffs on billions of dollars of Chinese goods as his primary weapon in the trade war between the world’s two largest economies.

-The prospect of lifting them, even in phases, has drawn fierce opposition from many of his advisers in and outside of the White House and his re-election campaign.
+The prospect of lifting them, even in phases, has drawn fierce opposition from many of his advisers in and outside of the White House.
+U.S. stocks pared gains after Reuters reported that the plan faced internal opposition.

+“There is no specific agreement for a phased rollback of the tariffs,” said Michael Pillsbury, an outside adviser to Trump.
+“The American side has been ambiguous when and which tariffs will be lifted.
+The Chinese have some wishful thinking and are trying to soothe their domestic hardliners that the tariffs will someday come off.”

+Trump last month outlined the first phase of a deal to end the trade war with China and suspended a threatened tariff hike, but officials on both sides said then that much work needed to be done before the pact would be finalized.

-The interim trade pact is widely expected to include a U.S. pledge to scrap tariffs scheduled for Dec.
+If it is completed, it is widely expected to include a U.S. pledge to scrap tariffs scheduled for Dec.
 15 on about $156 billion worth of Chinese imports, including cell phones, laptop computers and toys.

 Tariff cancellation was an important condition for any agreement, Chinese Commerce Ministry spokesman Gao Feng said, adding that both must simultaneously cancel some tariffs on each other’s goods to reach the phase one pact.